sagisagi95/Social-Media-Performance-Analysis/README.md

 **4. Seasonal pattern:**
 - Click activity peaks mid-week (Wed-Thu) and weekend (Sat-Sun) → User engagement is strongest
-- There may be a seasonal lift in spring, early summer and the end of year, could possibly considered for seasonal promotions
+- There may be a seasonal lift in spring, early summer and the end of year, which could possibly considered for seasonal promotions

 **5. Advertising Effectiveness**
 - Channels like Twitter and Instagram drive superior ROAS and revenue